 Just enjoy the extra time you have and do the things you want to do.
-During the winter months, go out for a walk before the sunrises and watch it rise.
+During the winter months, go out for a walk and watch the sun rise.
 In the summer months, you can open your windows and listen to the birds waking up without their song being drowned out by the noise of cars and trucks.

 7. Don’t Break the Chain